← Back to Blog

 The truth: Most weekend golfers hit their driver between 200 and 230 yards.
 That's fine.
 That's genuinely fine.
 The problem is never distance — it's direction.
 A 210-yard drive in the fairway beats a 260-yard drive in the adjacent parking lot every single time.

 What to spend: Don't buy the newest model.
 Buy last year's model for 40% less.
 The technology difference is marketing, not physics.
+For specific recommendations, check out our best drivers for high handicappers.
+And if you're debating between a premium Titleist and a value-play Srixon, our Titleist GT2 vs Srixon ZX5 MKII comparison will save you $150 — or confirm the GT2 is worth it.

 The Fairway Woods